cloud66/help-old/_posts/stack-definition/1919-01-09-manifest-files.md

 <li><a href="#mongo">MongoDB</a></li>
 <li><a href="#postgis">PostGIS</a></li>
 <li><a href="#psql">PostgreSQL</a></li>
-<li><a href="#rabbit">RabbitMQ</a></li>
 <li><a href="#rails">Rails</a></li>
 <li><a href="#redis">Redis</a></li>
 </ul>

 <h3 id="servers">Server type</h3>
 Every application defined in the manifest file must be bound to a server.
 However, if you'd like configurations to apply to all servers in an application type, you don't need to specify a server type.
-Servers can be deployed specifically to host that application, [be shared between multiple applications](/stack-definition/manifest-files.html#shared) (eg. Rails and MySQL on the same server) or be an [external server](/stack-definition/manifest-files.html#external) (eg. using an external database).
+Servers can be deployed specifically to host that application, be shared between multiple applications (eg. Rails and MySQL on the same server) or be an external server (eg. using an external database).

 Here is an example of a server definition:
 {% highlight ruby %}